-(Oct.
-4, 2013) Seattle University School of Law Professor Robert Chang, along with State Supreme Court Justice Steven González, will receive the 2014 Charles A. Goldmark Distinguished Service Award from the Legal Foundation of Washington for powerfully confronting racial disparity in the state's criminal justice system.
+(Feb.
+21, 2014) Seattle University School of Law Professor Robert Chang, along with State Supreme Court Justice Steven González and Administrative Law Judge Nicole Gaines, received the 2014 Charles A. Goldmark Distinguished Service Award from the Legal Foundation of Washington for powerfully confronting racial disparity in the state's criminal justice system.

-Professor Chang and Justice González established and co-chaired the Task Force on Race and the Criminal Justice System after two sitting Supreme Court Justices made troubling remarks in public about minorities.
-Chang, founding director of the Fred T. Korematsu Center for Law and Equality, and then-King County Superior Court Judge González, completed extensive research and brought together representatives from throughout the state, eventually producing an in-depth report that educated the justices and others about racial bias and barriers that prevent equal justice.
+The three co-chaired the Task Force on Race and the Criminal Justice System after two sitting Supreme Court Justices made troubling remarks in public about minorities.
+Chang, founding director of the Fred T. Korematsu Center for Law and Equality, and then-King County Superior Court Judge González, and Gaines completed extensive research and brought together representatives from throughout the state, eventually producing an in-depth report that educated the justices and others about racial bias and barriers that prevent equal justice.

 Their groundbreaking work drew multiple nominations for this award.